-- The top sheet must be sent to CIE in the separate envelope provided. - three parts:

-nt separately to CIE, n(s).
-The middle sheet (which is for the External Moderator's use) must be sent separately to CIE together with the sample recording and Oral Examination Summary Form(s). - The bottom sheet must be retained by the Centre in case of postal loss or subsequent enquiries, until after the issue of results.
+- The top sheet must be sent to CIE in the separate envelope provided. - The middle sheet (which is for the External Moderator's use) must be sent separately to CIE, together with the sample recording and Oral Examination Summary Form(s). - The bottom sheet must be retained by the Centre in case of postal loss or subsequent enquiries, until after the issue of results.